 The programme centres around 3 workshops, with unlimited strategy and coaching meetings in between workshops and access to resources through an online learning community.
 To reinforce the face to face learning we also provide access to all our resources through an online learning community.
 Participants can step through individual learning at their own pace, engage in group learning, or receive timely support from our lead facilitators.

-The initial two day workshop focuses on giving the participants the tools needed to identify 21C and SEL skills learning challenges and innovate powerful solutions to them.
-We engage with concepts related to strategy, innovation, prototyping, leadership, impact assessment and change theory.
+The initial two day workshop focused on giving the participants the tools needed to identify 21C and SEL skills learning challenges and innovate powerful solutions to them.
+We engaged with concepts related to strategy, innovation, prototyping, leadership, impact assessment and change theory.
 An inspiring and often emotional journey, this is where we build the foundation to underpin the work that we do alongside the participants over the 6 month programme.
-The programme is highly action focused and all participants launch a change project to meet an identified 21C skills challenge in their unique education setting.
+The programme was highly action focused and all participants launched a change project to meet an identified 21C skills challenge in their unique education setting.
 This workshop inspires and enables participants to walk away ready to launch a project.

 In our second two day workshop we focus on giving the participants the tools that they need to lead, and drive positive changes within schools.
 Participants also re-engage with, and make improvements to, their change projects, accessing support from the lead facilitators as well as the collective genius of the group.

 In our final one day workshop we focus on teaching the tools needed to make change sticky and sustainable.
 Participants engage with further leadership principles and scale strategy as well as engaging with the communication tools needed to share these ideas with other schools and jurisdictions.
 This workshop closes with a celebration of the positive changes that have been created, with the participants creating learning opportunities for each other.